 - Be willing to perform a minimum of 300-400 hours of “sweat equity” by helping to build Habitat homes, including your own.

-- Complete a mandatory 30-Week Home Buyer Education Class.
+- Complete a mandatory 30 Hours of Home Buyer Education Class.

 - Debt to Income ratio must be less that 40%

-- Meet the Income Guidelines per your family size
+- You must meet the Income Guidelines per your family size

-Unfortunately, Habitat for Humanity is not emergency housing.
+Unfortunately, Habitat is not emergency housing.
 It can take up to 18 months to complete the program and purchase a home.

 We are pledged to the letter and spirit of the U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.